chatterjeesunit/opentracing-microservices-jaeger-zipkin-demo/README.md

 # Jaeger Microservice Demo
-A demo application with jaeger tracing
+A demo application with jaeger tracing demo created for the blog - https://developerpod.com/2020/09/08/microservices-distributed-tracing-with-jaeger/

 ## Running the application
 ##### Pre-requisite